Massachusetts Dog Bite Attorneys

-Not Just Bites: When Dogs Accidentally Knock Down Children, Elderly People and Cyclists
+When Dogs Knock Down Children, Elderly People & Cyclists

 If any dog shall do any damage to either the body or property of any person, the owner or keeper, or if the owner or keeper be a minor, the parent or guardian of such minor, shall be liable for such damage, unless such damage shall have been occasioned to the body or property of a person who, at the time such damage was sustained, was committing a trespass or other tort, or was teasing, tormenting or abusing such dog.

 Under Massachusetts law, dog owners are strictly liable for injuries arising out of accidental or even friendly dog behavior.
-This includes injuries to children, elderly individuals, cyclists or bystanders who are injured as a result of a dog – even if no bite occurred.
+This includes injuries to children, elderly individuals, cyclists, or bystanders who are injured as a result of a dog, even if no bite occurred.
 If you are injured in accident that involved a dog, you should consult with an attorney.
-Unlike “slip and fall” cases in which property owners are afforded substantial protection from accidental injuries occurring on their property, dog owners are strictly liable for most injuries caused by their pet, whether at home or on a public street.
+Unlike “slip and fall” cases in which property owners are afforded substantial protection, dog owners are strictly liable for most injuries caused by their pet, whether at home or on a public street.

-A Sensitive Reality: Dog Bites Cases Involving Friends and Neighbors
+Sensitive Reality: Dog Bites Cases Involving Friends & Neighbors